hamogu/doc/source/inbrief/simsetup.rst

    Offset in mm from the nominal on-axis, in-focus SIM position.

+   The sign convention is opposite to the ``sim_z_offset`` that can be specified in Chandra observations to move the source onto a different part of the detector (see `Fig 6.1 in the Observatory guide <http://cxc.cfa.harvard.edu/proposer/POG/html/chap6.html#tth_chAp6>`_ ).

-   This parameter can be used to translate the SIM in the direction perpendicular to the grating dispersion.
+   For grating observations this parameter can be used to translate the SIM in the direction perpendicular to the grating dispersion.
 If the HESF (a.k.a.
 Drake Flat) is to be used, the ``DetOffsetZ`` parameter should be set to a value of 7.25 mm.